 Module 2 – supply shocks

-Policy and supply in decentralized energy systems
+Policy and supply in decentralised energy systems

 The framework in which energy supply is mobilised in Europe reflects increasingly far-reaching legal and regulatory instruments, to the point of defining the energy transition as “an intervention of society in energy markets” (Machiel Mulder).
 Ignoring political correctness, in the second module we’ll explore the interplay between technology push and policy pull, and how the mix of technology and policy will or won’t dovetail with expectations from the demand side.